Quantifying Gender Bias Towards Politicians in Cross-Lingual Language Models: Dataset Generation

-To generate the dataset, we first query the Wikidata knowledge base \cite{vrandevcic2014wikidata} to obtain politician names in the 7 analyzed languages.
-Next, using 6 language models we generate adjectives and verbs associated with those politician names.
-Finally, we collect sentiment lexica for the analyzed languages to study differences in sentiment for generated words.
+As shown in \Cref{fig:dataset-overview}, our procedure is implemented in three steps.
+First, we queried the Wikidata knowledge base \cite{vrandevcic2014wikidata} to obtain politician names in the seven languages under consideration (\Cref{sec:data-names}).
+Next, using six language models (three monolingual English and three multilingual), we generated adjectives and verbs associated with those politician names (\Cref{sec:lang-gen}).
+Finally, we collected sentiment lexica for the analyzed languages to study differences in sentiment for generated words (\Cref{sec:sentiment}).
+We make our dataset publically available for use in future studies (\url{https://github.com/copenlu/llm-gender-bias-polit.git}).